 Need: A Tool to Maximize Resources

-With a population of slightly over 1,000 citizens, Redlands, California is a small town.
-Despite their town's size, the Redlands PD issues over 1,000 case numbers a month.
+With a population of a little over 70,000 citizens, Redlands, California is a small city.
+Despite their city's size, the Redlands PD issues over 1,000 case numbers a month.
 Many of these are property crimes.

 Neighborhoods, gas stations, and construction sites in Redlands had been experiencing theft and burglary.
 Unfortunately, many of the cases were remaining unsolved due to a lack of actionable evidence.

 To solve more cases and keep their city safe, the Redlands PD needed to maximize their resources and work with their community to get the actionable evidence they needed.

 Like many police departments, finite resources prevent the Redlands PD from being everywhere at once in their community.
 They needed a high-functioning tool that sees the details detectives look for that would fit their budget and help officers make the best use of their time.